William Croswell Doane: Work as Bishop

 Doane had a large diocese, and spent many years in visitation, establishing churches, and confirming persons.
 For many years his biggest project was supervising the building of the Cathedral of All Saints, his major legacy.
 He got the land donated by the wealthy Erastus Corning.
 The cathedral was incorporated in 1873, and the laying of its cornerstone on a downtown site on June 3, 1884, took place "with impressive ceremony."
 With construction complete enough for the building to be used, the Cathedral of All Saints was dedicated in 1888.
 Doane liked Gothic architecture for Episcopal churches for its spiritual quality.

 Until that time, smaller Episcopal churches had served as seats of the bishop.
 The "cathedral idea"—the concept that a bishop's main church is more than a parish church, and is the "Mother church"—had not yet taken hold in the United States.
 It is sometimes called the "Pioneer Cathedral" because of that.
 Doane and the congregation planned a cathedral complex, to include convent, cloister, hospital and school.
 He established the girls' school in 1870, and the convent and hospital in 1874.
 Much of the building was paid for in a gift by his friend, J. Pierpont Morgan.
 The church is listed on the National Register of Historic Places.

 By 1890 Bishop Doane was in charge of the "Foreign Chapels" of the Episcopal Church.
+In 1892, he addressed the General Convention in Baltimore, urging the necessity of Christian education.

 In keeping with his plans for the cathedral and Oxford Movement traditions, Doane established an ambitious music program at the cathedral.
 In the late 19th century, he founded a boy's choir school (now defunct) and the Cathedral Choir of Men and Boys.